ks-create/Coding-Challenge-for-Protect-Data-Team/README.md

 # Coding-Challenge-for-Protect-Data-

-The `final_df` dataset is a cleaned and summarized data frame prepared after merging, mapping, and processing participant-level HAM (Hamilton scale) data from both the `HAM_protect` and `HAM_sleep` datasets.
+The `Q1_final_df` dataset is a cleaned and summarized data frame prepared after merging, mapping, and processing participant-level HAM (Hamilton scale) data from both the `HAM_protect` and `HAM_sleep` datasets.
 This data frame was created following a series of data management steps including ID mapping, score calculation, and selection of relevant visits.
 The primary goal was to generate a concise, participant-level summary that collaborators in the lab can easily use for further analysis or reporting.

-**Contents of `final_df`:**
+**Contents of `Q1_final_df`:**

 - **new_id:** A unique identifier for each research participant.
 This `new_id` has been standardized across data sources, ensuring that each participant can be reliably linked to other study data.